Brianspha/skyTube/README.md

 # SkyTube

-This is a proof of concept youtube clone hosted on skynet i was planning on making it a DApp but decided against it buut you can find the contract which was going to be used under the contracts folder
+This is a proof of concept youtube clone hosted on skynet i was planning on making it a DApp but decided against it

 ### Screenshot